André Previn: In the film studios

-Previn was involved in creating the music for over 50 films and won four Academy Awards for his work.
+Previn was involved in creating the music for more than 50 films and won four Academy Awards for his work.

 Previn's career as a composer, conductor, and arranger at Metro-Goldwyn-Mayer studios (MGM) began in 1946, while he was still in high school, after their music department noticed his work for a local radio program and hired him.
-Previn recalled that MGM was "looking for somebody who was talented, fast and cheap and, because I was a kid, I was all three.
+Previn recalled that MGM was "looking for somebody who was talented, fast, and cheap and, because I was a kid, I was all three.
 So they hired me to do piecework and I evidently did it very well."
 His first official credit was for an entry in the Lassie series, The Sun Comes Up (1949), which much later he thought was "the most inept score you ever heard" after seeing a television rerun.

 While a full-time employee at MGM in 1950, Previn was drafted into the military.
 Beginning in 1951, while stationed with the Sixth Army Band at the Presidio of San Francisco, Previn took private conducting lessons for two years from Pierre Monteux, then conductor of the San Francisco Symphony Orchestra, lessons which Previn valued highly.
 In 1953, Previn returned to Hollywood and focused his attention on film scores and jazz.
 Previn stayed at MGM for 16 years, but despite the secure job and good pay, he had come to feel increasingly confined, and consequently desired to pursue classical music outside of film scores.
 He resigned from MGM at 32, wanting "to gamble with whatever talent I might have had".

 His break with the film world in the 1960s, however, was not as complete and thorough as he would later claim.
 During this period, Previn won a 1964 Academy Award for My Fair Lady.
 His film work continued until 1975's Rollerball.
-Over his multi-decade film career, Previn was involved in the music of over 50 movies as composer, conductor, and/or performer.
+Over his multi-decade film career, Previn was involved in the music of more than 50 movies as composer, conductor, and/or performer.